HexHive/OSTEP-slides/12-scheduling.md

 Goal: use past behavior as predictor for future behavior.

 * Rule 3: processes start at top priority
-* Rule 4: if process uses up whole time slice, demote it to lower priority
+* Rule 4: if process uses up full time slice, lower its priority

 ---